Roger Keith Wilson

 Roger Keith Wilson was born to Ashton and Neola Wilson in Council Bluffs, IA on 7/29/39.
 He grew up in Sioux Falls, SD where he was a prominent scholar and athlete at Washington High School and then went on to attend Harvard University, Cambridge, MA. on an academic scholarship.
 At Harvard, he excelled in academics, earning two degrees in engineering and applied mathematics and sciences.
 He also played guard and tackle for The Harvard Crimson and competed in the hammer throw and shotput on the track and field team.
 His prowess in the hammer throw afforded him the opportunity to try out for the 1960 Summer Olympics.

-Roger married Maria Dolores Guijarro in 1961 upon her graduation from Wellesley.
+Roger married Maria Dolores Guijarro in 1961 during her sophomore year at Wellesley.
 Immediately after graduating from Harvard, he began his 36 year career with IBM which included assignments stateside, and abroad in Munich and London.

 Roger’s assignments afforded him and his family to live in many place including Poughkeepsie N.Y.
 Bradford PA, White Plains NY, Munich Germany, London and Atlanta.
 He held positions in business development, sales, marketing and finance and was considered an expert in the manufacturing industry’s use of computers.
 He was involved in the earliest phases of development of automobile traffic control systems.